 Following the OFS course Arnold gained a wealth of experience at NAS Nowra when variously assigned to 851, 725 and 724 Squadrons, flying Sea Furies, Fireflies, Vampire Jet, including completing conversion to the Fairey Gannet anti-submarine ASW aircraft on 21 February 1958.
 In March 1958 he joined 816 Squadron, a front-line squadron, flying Fairey Gannet aircraft.
 816 Squadron then embarked on the carrier HMAS Melbourne for exercises in 1958, and again early in January 1959 for several weeks ‘work-up’ exercises before disembarking to NAS Nowra.

 On 30 January 1959, Lieutenant Arnold was tasked to fly Fairey Gannet XA332 from the Fairey Aviation workshops at Bankstown to NAS Nowra.
-On route, according to witnesses at Miranda 19 km south of Sydney, sections of the tail unit were seen to fall from the Gannet, with the aircraft crashing into the ground in a ball of fire.
-Peter James Arnold was killed leaving a wife and child.
-It was tragic end to a 13-year navy career, and a great shock to all.
+On route, according to witnesses at Miranda 19 km south of Sydney, sections of the tail unit were seen to fall from the Gannet, with the aircraft crashing into the ground.
+Peter James Arnold was killed instantly.

-The Gannets were immediately grounded for inspection, and a full Board of Inquiry and Coroner’s Inquest were established to examine the reason for the crash.
+Following the accident the Gannets were immediately grounded for inspection, and a full Board of Inquiry and Coroner’s Inquest were established to examine the reason for the crash.
 While a dislodged cotter pin was a suspect, the exact cause of the empennage failure could not be determined.
+It was a dreadful tragedy that took the life of a bright young officer.

 Compiled by Kim Dunstan using the following References: